 Modes of adaptation

-List three different, specific ways in which people, either those who live in communities affected by climate change or those who study these communities, are adapting to climate change and/or attempting to slow its effects on their areas.
+List three different, specific ways in which people who live in communities affected by climate change are adapting to climate change and/or attempting to slow its effects on their areas.

 Compare and contrast